Professional/Short course Current Applications in Hybrid Imaging Practice

 - Evaluation and discussion of current working practices

 - Consideration as to the future role of the Nuclear Medicine Practitioner.

-A 1,500 word case study and a 10 minute audio narrated presentation will demonstrate achievement of the learning outcomes.
-The 1500 word case study will enable the student to either
+A 1,500 word case study and a 10 minute audio narrated presentation to demonstrate achievement of the learning outcomes.

 Formative assessment related to these discussion board contributions will be provided by the module team and will highlight good student understanding and areas where further exploration and development might appear appropriate.

 Prices and dates

 Please visit full fee information to see the price brackets for our modules.

 Please note: Funding may be available to support your learning.
 Please contact your Trust Education Lead.
 If you work in the Private, Independent and Voluntary Sector, please contact your employer who will advise you.